BreX900/flutter_extensions/README.md

 | isBlank | if string is empty or contains only space returns true otherwise returns false |
 | ifBlank(() => 'text') | if string is empty or contains only space returns 'text' otherwise returns string |

+### num
+They are extended with the methods of the 'math' package

 ### Iterable<T>

 | Command | Description |